-This is my review/description of the Minolta X-700 35mm slr which was probably the best manual focus camera Minolta produced.
-First, here are some pictures of the camera:
+This is my review/description of the Minolta X-700 35mm slr which, in my opinion, was probably the best manual focus camera Minolta produced.
+I’ll cover my impressions of the camera and some of its features and in another post I’ve published the pictures I took with the first film I loaded in my camera.

 I know we are quite early in 2016 but I consider this camera to be one of the best buys I’ve made this year and I’m fairly confident I’ll still think that when we get to December.